pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     from Neon's IMU stream.

   Returns:
-    - accelerations_world (Nx3 np.array): Timeseries of acceleration data,
+    - accelerations_world (Nx3 np.array): The corresponding timeseries of
-    expressed in the world coordinate system.
+    acceleration data, expressed in the world coordinate system.
   """

   # This array contains a timeseries of transformation matrices,